DrakeAxelrod/exam-prep-embedded/testing/GuideV2.md

 > Features split into “districts” based on type and how we test.
 Business = core functionality, Seedy = security aspects, “Tours” related to each district.
 Each prescribes a way of exploring the software.

+> All-Nighter Tour

+On the All-Nighter tour, we keep our application running without closing it.
+For example, we open browser tabs and don’t close them.
+We may connect to remote resources and never disconnect.
+This may reveal bugs like memory leaks or high CPU usage over time.

+Issues revealed:
+performance issues (memory leaks, bad responsiveness etc.) data loss

+inability to restore working state after being suspended for some time

+> Seedy District

+These are unattractive places that a rare guide will tell you about.
+They are full of scammers and suspicious people, and it is best to bypass them.

+In testing, it is such software areas that attract shifty users who strive to crash the system.

+> Antisocial Tour

+The Antisocial tour requires entering either the least likely inputs or known bad inputs.
+A tester on the Antisocial tour should find a much less meaningful input than expected from the user.

+Issues revealed:

+crashes and other functional issues

+security vulnerabilities

+non-user-friendly error messages, unhandled exceptions (messages with stack trace)

+usability issues

+Obsessive-Compulsive Tour

+Testers will enter the same input over and over.
+They will perform the same action over and over.
+Mostly, it’s about repetition.
+For example, order an item on a shopping site and then order it again to check if a multiple purchase discount applies.

+Issues revealed can be various, but usually, they are non-critical functional or performance ones.

 > Business District
 - Most important features.
 - The functionality that will get users to buy software.